Bloceducare/web3lagos23_ctf/Challenge1.md

 - **secret_missive** - `Luckily, this is easy, i mean we provided it with the code`
 - **_ x_** - `A nice key to open the door,you'd find one of them lying around`

-`❗❗❗All strings must be in lowercase❗❗❗`
+`❗❗❗All strings must be in lowercase❗❗❗ and try to solve from bottom-up P.S onchain txns are a very good way to see info`

 ## Level A